Ascend/ModelZoo-PyTorch/PyTorch/built-in/cv/classification/Transformer-SSL_ID3434_for_PyTorch/README.md

 ### Linear Evaluation (for accuracy test)

-To evaluate a pre-trained `MoBY` with `Swin Transformer Tiny` on ImageNet-1K linear evaluation, run:
+To pretrain `MoBY` with `Swin Transformer Tiny` on ImageNet-1K for 100 epochs and do linear evaluation, run:

 ```bash
 bash ./test/eval_8p.sh --data_path=<data_path>